JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 When a class is registered to the Pool (in ``__init__.py``), Trytond checks to see if an entry already exists for the class's ``__name__``.
-If it does, then Trytond creates a new class which multiply inherits from existing class object in the Pool, and the new class object being registered, and replaces the value with that new class.
-This means that (within the three Trytond object types) any two classes (typically from different modules) with the same ``__name__`` attribute become joined in a single class.
-An optional idiom for identifying a class as extending an existing model is to declare that class using Python 2 old-class syntax (which is the same as Python 3 syntax), e.g., ``AClass:`` rather than ``AClass(object):``.
+If it does, then Trytond creates a new class which multiply inherits from the existing class object in the Pool, and the new class object being registered, and replaces the value with this multiply inheriting class.
+This means that (within the three Trytond object types) any two classes (typically from different modules) with the same ``__name__`` become joined in a single class.
+It is customary (but optional) to flag a class as extending an existing model by declaring that class using Python 2 old-class syntax (which is the same as Python 3 syntax), e.g., ``AClass:`` rather than ``AClass(object):``.
 In order for this to work, the class's metaclass must be set to ``PoolMeta``, so as to make it loadable in the Pool.
 Often ``PoolMeta`` is set at the module level.

-This overcomes obstacles that the normal Python inheritance approach poses for extensibility through modules.
+Tryton's inheritance scheme overcomes obstacles that Python normally poses for extensibility through modules.
 For example, a widely used module defines the class ``Party``, with the ``__name__`` ``party.party``.
-If two separate modules both depend on party and extent the Party class (by adding attributes to it), then, from the point of view of traditional Python inheritance, the two dependent modules have created two separate classes.
+If two separate modules both depend on party and extent the Party class (e.g., by adding attributes to it), then, from the point of view of traditional Python inheritance, the two dependent modules have created two separate classes.
 In order to make Party a single class again, one would need to edit one of the two modules to inherit from the other, rather than directly from ``Party``.
-Trytond inheritance, however, avoids this problem, making it extremely easy to share modules among developers.
+Trytond inheritance avoids this problem, making it extremely easy to share modules among developers.
+The risk is present, of course, to break code through  clashing attributes across  modules, so developers must take care to understand each module they include.

 Modifying Inherited Attributes with __setup__
 ---------------------------------------------